PewDiePie: 2010–2012: Early years

-2013–2014: Becoming the most-subscribed user and continued growth
+2013–2014: Becoming the most-subscribed and most-viewed user

-On 18 February 2013, Kjellberg's channel reached 5 million subscribers.
-In April, he was covered in The New York Times after surpassing 6 million subscribers.
+By 2013, Kjellberg became "ubiquitous" on the platform.
+On 18 February, his channel reached 5 million subscribers, and in April, he was covered in The New York Times after surpassing 6 million subscribers.
 In May 2013, at the inaugural Starcount Social Stars Awards in Singapore, Kjellberg won the award for "Swedish Social Star".
-Competing against Jenna Marbles, Smosh, and Toby Turner, he also won the award for "Most Popular Social Show".
-In July 2013, he overtook Jenna Marbles to become the second most-subscribed YouTube user, and reached 10 million subscribers on 9 July 2013.
+Nominated alongside Jenna Marbles, Smosh, and Toby Turner, he also won the award for "Most Popular Social Show".
+In June, Kjellberg published "A Funny Montage", an entry in his series of compilations of clips from previous uploads.
+Many of his most-viewed videos are such compilations, and the specific June 2013 entry spent a considerable amount of time as Kjellberg's most-viewed video overall, with publications citing it as such through 2018.

+In July, he overtook Jenna Marbles to become the second most-subscribed user, and shortly thereafter surpassed 10 million subscribers.
 In August, Kjellberg signed with Maker's gaming sub-network, Polaris.
 Polaris functioned as a relaunching of The Game Station, Maker's gaming network.

-Kjellberg's subscriber count surpassed that of the leading channel, Smosh, on 15 August.
-Kjellberg received a certificate from Guinness World Records for becoming the most subscribed YouTuber.
+On 15 August, Kjellberg became the most-subscribed user on YouTube, suprassing Smosh.
+For the achievement, Kjellberg received a certificate from Guinness World Records.
 In November, YouTube's Spotlight channel overtook Kjellberg's as the most-subscribed.
 Later in the month, Kjellberg proclaimed his dislike of YouTube's new comment system, and disabled the comment section on all of his videos.
-On 23 December 2013, his channel overtook the YouTube Spotlight channel, to once again become the most-subscribed on YouTube.
+After a brief back-and-forth in December, his channel firmly supplanted the YouTube Spotlight on 23 December to once again become the most-subscribed on YouTube.
 Throughout 2012 and 2013, Kjellberg's channel was one of the fastest-growing on YouTube, in terms of subscribers gained.
 Billboard reported that the channel gained more subscribers than any other channel in 2013.